yellowtree/geoip-detect/readme.txt

 = 4.2.0 =
 * JS: Replace the internally used library 'lodash' with 'just' to reduce the total file size
-* NEW: Try to detect incompatibilities with other plugins that also use the Maxmind libraries.
-You will see an warning on the option page.
+* NEW: Show a warning on the options page when there are incompatibilities with other plugins (that also use the Maxmind libraries).
 * FIX: AJAX improve error handling
 * FIX: Remove an incompatibility with Toolset or other Laravel-based plugins
 * FIX: Port numbers in reverse proxies are ignored now (removes incompatibility with Azure reverse proxies)